Berserk: A dive into Kentarō Miura's cult work

 1. The Golden Age Arc

-2. The Arc of Conviction
+2. The Conviction Arc

 3. The Millennium Falcon Arc